harryahlas/GAN-tests/stempegscripts/README.md

 # Build Multi Channel mp4 Files from wav Stems

 *stempeg_build_mp4s.ipynb* is built to run on Colab.
 It takes as input wav files built  with *demucs_samples.R*.
 These wav files were run locally and then uploaded to Drive.
 A better process would be to build the files in Colab entirely.
+*demucs__attempt.ipynb* in main folder works except the training has major issues.

 ### Test writing own data to mp4 with multiple channels